 Create a new cloud database instance for Amazon DynamoDB using a new cloud account.

-For more information, see Creating a Cloud Database Instance for Amazon DynamoDB.
+For more information, see Creating a Cloud Database Instance.

 The first full backup is automatically scheduled based on the assigned plan.

-After the backup operation is complete, perform a restore of one or more tables.
+After the backup operation is complete, you can perform a restore of one or more tables.